MimiOnuoha/Creative-Approaches/README.md

 HOMEWORK:

 - Your assignment this week is to finish up your final projects.
 Next week you'll be presenting them.
 Look out for information from me in a forthcoming email about the time, format, and things you should prepare for this presentation.
 Keep in that a photographer will be there to document your work for the college.
-- Make sure that you (or **one person** from your group) does a documentation post about project on your blog.
+- Make sure that you (or **one person** from your group) does a documentation post about your project on your blog.
 Please post it on the homework wiki.
+- Remember that we will be meeting in the morning, not at our usual time!

 **WEEK FOURTEEN (December 12)**: Show final work